Yoga Nidra - finding relaxation between sleep and meditation

 What is Yoga Nidra for you?

-Many people use Yoga Nidra to influence their sleep.
+Many use Yoga Nidrato influence sleep.
 Although the technique was not originally intended to help you fall asleep, the deep relaxation can have a positive effect on your basic sleep experience.
 We therefore recommend you try it out!
 On the occasion of World Yoga Day on June 21, embark on a new experience and feel your way into the practice of particularly deep relaxation.

 Yoga Nidra to fall asleep - relax even better with aids

-Of course, with a little experience, you can refine your practice and relaxation even further - with the right tools.
-For example, you can lie down on a acupressure mat during the session to help you relax more quickly.
-If you have not yet had any experience with our acupressure mats, we recommend our ShaktiMat for beginners to get you started.
-Bear in mind that a class can last up to 45 minutes - you should not move out of the dead position during this time.
-If you would like to offer your eyes additional relaxation during the exercises, our eye pillow can help you.
+Of course, with a little experience, you can also refine your practice and relaxation - with the right tools.
+During the session, you can, for example, lie down on a Acupressure mat and thus find relaxation more quickly.
+However, you should only do this if you have already had some experience with our acupressure mats.
+Bear in mind that a class can last up to 45 minutes - you should not move out of the dead position until then.
+If you would like to offer your eyes additional relaxation during the exercises, our Eye pillow help.
 It exerts light pressure on the eyes and can relieve tension after a long day in front of the computer screen.